ersinpw/ios_walker/README.md

 * either change the coordinates in walker.js and delete the .gpx file
 * or edit in the gpx file directly

+If this is your first start, don't press any key yet, complete the other steps first.

 ### IOS

 Open the IOS project.

-Run it on your device.
+Run it on your device (fix any licensing issue as you go).

 Click "Debug | Simulate location | Autolocation" (this is important as the software might not be able to find the menu item if you did not click it before)

+### Validate

+Open Google Maps on your device.
+Your "location" should now be set to the new coordinates.

-### Control position
+### Control position (in the NodeJS application)

-All keys around "D" change your location as if there was a compass.
-"D" itself stops walking.

-"Q" quits the application.

-The application will resume on your last position.
+The valid keys are listed when starting.
+"D" will stop talking, all other keys resemble a compass.

+Yep, could be more user friendly.
+Don't care right now.

 # License